axoplasm/Moby-Dick/notes.md

 ## Other conventions:

 * Spelling, paragraph breaks, and punctuation as per source file.
+* For stage directions, added square braces `[ ]` (or substituted for parentheses) where appropriate — not consistent in source text.
 * Punctuation inside quotations.
 * `Ship’s Proper Name` (usually not styled in source text) becomes `*Ship’s Proper Name*`.
 * `Fremde Wort` (foreign words, usually not styled in source text) become `*Fremde Wort*`.